mrinal054/teethSeg_sr2f2u-net/README.md

 `Colab_hybrid_unet_2d.ipynb`
 ----------------------------
-It can create models from any combination of the following four parameters - <br>
+It can create models from any combination of following four parameters - <br>
 * Residual
 * Recurrent
 * Attention
-* Filter doubling <br>
+* Filter doubling <br><br>
-Here are some network models shown in the paper - <br><br>
+Here are some network models shown in the paper - <br>

 | Models | Residual | Recurrent1 | Recurrent2 | Filter doubliing | Attention |